AimenSayoud/RecrutementPlus_CRM_FullStack/rec_front/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Project Documentation

+- [API Integration with Zustand](./API-INTEGRATION.md) - Documentation for the backend API integration using Zustand
+- AI Assistant documentation (see below)

 ## AI Assistant Integration

 The RecPlus CRM includes an AI Assistant powered by OpenAI's API that helps with recruiting tasks such as: